 A brief history of follow-me drones

 Before advanced sensor recognition technology was widely available in drones, the best follow-me drones used GPS devices like the Yuneec Wizard that synced with the drone.
-Thus, had you asked me this question in 2017, I would have recommend you buy something like the AirDog ADII, which had users wear a waterproof “AirLeash” tracking device that looked like a large watch.
+Thus, had you asked me this question in 2017, I would have recommended you buy something like the AirDog ADII, which had users wear a waterproof “AirLeash” tracking device that looked like a large watch.

 Other drones had customizable flight path features, where the drone would fly a pre-programmed flight path.
 The AirDog II actually did both, able to fly in a manner that was a hybrid of the preprogrammed flight path, while still following you and keeping you framed in the shot.